selabs-ur1/doodle/fuzz-tuto.md

 We can see that the test detects bad input data such as corrupt URIs.

 #### Javafuzz in pipeline
 Fuzzing works out best if done continuously.
-As projects evolve,fuzz testing should be apply to the most recent versions of them in order to identify revisions when a regression was introduced as well as detect bug fixes and the corresponding revision.
+As projects evolve,fuzz testing should be applied to the most recent versions of them in order to identify revisions when a regression was introduced as well as detect bug fixes and the corresponding revision.
 In order to run the fuzzing in a pipeline, we set up a pipeline on github using [Github Actions](https://github.com/features/actions).
 We inserted the command to run javafuzz into the [pipeline](https://github.com/KomInc/doodle/blob/oss-fuzz-tuto/.github/workflows/ci.yml) file as :
 ```bash
 - name: Fuzzing with Javafuzz